tacman/msgphp/docs/infrastructure/doctrine-dbal.md

     - `$type`: A doctrine type name to use as underlying data type.
 If not set `Type::INTEGER` is used.
 - `static getDataType(): string`

+See also the [reference](../reference/doctrine-identifier-types.md) page for all available identifier types provided per domain.

 ### Basic example

 ```php